-- (a) After service in compliance with Section 5.252, the secretary of state shall immediately send one of the copies of the process, notice, or demand to the named entity. - (b) The notice must be: - (1) addressed to the most recent address of the entity on file with the secretary of state; and (2) sent by certified mail, with return receipt requested. (emphasis added)
+- (a) After service in compliance with Section 5.252, the secretary of state shall immediately send one of the copies of the process, notice, or demand to the named entity. - (b) The notice must be: - (1) addressed to the most recent address of the entity on file with the secretary of state; and (2) sent by certified mail, with return receipt requested. - (2) sent by certified mail, with return receipt requested. (emphasis added)